tytydraco/yessleep/out/The_Nestor_Family_Are_Awake.md

 After dinner we always gave a report.

 A redhaired woman appeared on the screen.
 She was scowling.
 “Disgraceful.”
 She spat.
 “I have reports of you butchering normal people, and as of an hour ago, Connor Aisling and his family murdered two people in broad daylight.
-Your programming must have malfunctioned."
+Your programming must have malfunctioned.
+You have failed."

 “No.” Mom said in a hearty laugh.
 “No, give us another chance.
 We will get him.”
 She wrapped her arms around us.
 “Isn’t that right, kids?”

+"Of course."
+Johnny said.

+"Anything for The Nestor Family!"
+Peter and Jane joined in.

+My old self had seen the two of them.
+Before she was taken.
+I remembered the palm of her hands pressed against a glass screen.
+I remembered their eyes wide, their bodies rattling with electroshocks forced through them, eyes flickering, lips forming silent cries.
+I wondered why my old self was watching them.
+Why she felt agony and loss, unbridled despair.
+Blinking back the memory, I focused on the woman's words.
 “No, I think it’s time to say goodbye.”
 The woman said with a sigh.

 “It was a pleasure collaborating with you, Nestor family.
 We have thousands of other families about to be greenlit inside Markham.
-Unfortunately, you have become useless.”
+Unfortunately, you have become useless.
+It's time for you to be deactivated."

 Mother and Father’s smiles remained, despite their panicked yells.
 “Wait!”